Skip to main content

 • Your data is write-heavy with few reads (caching helps read performance, not write performance)

-Redis caching boils down to a few principles: cache what is read often and changes infrequently, always set TTLs, handle failures gracefully, and measure your hit rates.
-The specific strategy — cache-aside, write-through, or a hybrid — depends on your application's consistency and latency requirements.
+Redis caching boils down to a few principles: cache what's read often and changes infrequently, always set TTLs, handle failures gracefully, and measure your hit rates.
+Simple to state.
+Surprisingly hard to get right in practice.

 Start with the cache-aside pattern.
 Add it to your slowest endpoints first.
 Measure the improvement.
 Then gradually expand.
-Do not try to cache everything on day one — that path leads to stale data bugs and debugging nightmares at 2 AM.
+Don't try to cache everything on day one — that path leads to stale data bugs and debugging nightmares at 2 AM when you're questioning your career choices.

 Share